SciSharp/BotSharp/README.md

 ### The Open Source AI Chatbot Platform Builder for Enterprise
 ###

-**BotSharp** is an open source AI chatbot platform builder's framework.
-It's not only a bot builder but also a complete out of box toolkit for building up a functional chabot platform which utilize aritifical intelligence.
+**BotSharp** is an open source machine learning framework for AI Bot platform builder.
+This project involves natural language understanding, computer vision and audio processing technologies, and aims to promote the development and application of intelligent robot assistants in enterprise information systems.
+Out-of-the-box machine learning algorithms allow ordinary programmers to develop artificial intelligence applications faster and easier.

 It's witten  in C# running on .Net Core that is full cross-platform framework.
 C# is a enterprise grade programming language which is widely used to code business logic in information management related system.
+More friendly to corporate developers.
 BotSharp adopts machine learning algrithm in C/C++ interfaces directly which skips the python interfaces.
 That will facilitate the feature of the typed language C#, and be more easier when refactoring code in system scope.

 Why we do this? because we all know python is not friendly programming language for enterprise developers, it's not only because it's low performance but also it's a type weak language, it will be a disater if you use python to build your bussiness system.